 You can help a skilled newcomer professional reconnect with their career!

 Signing up is an easy four-step process.
 Here’s what you can expect from the registration process.

-Sign up using the register your interest form.
-Once registrations are open we will send you a link to the registration page.
-You will need to supply your CV and have obtained a National Police Clearance Certificate within the past six months.
-If you do not have a police clearance the City of Stirling will apply for one on your behalf (at no cost to you).
+- Complete the Mentor Application Form: Complete the Mentor Application Form providing information about yourself, your work and skills.
+You will need to supply your current CV/Resume and your National Police Clearance Certificate issued within the past six months.
+If you do not have a police clearance, the City of Stirling can apply for a Volunteer National Police Certificate for you on your behalf (at no cost to you).